samjulien/blog/_posts/2019-07-05-typescript-from-top-to-bottom-part-1-developing-an-api-with-nestjs.markdown

 Currently, in your API, any user that has a verified token can post an item.
 However, as described before, you want to restrict this operation to admin users only.
 To implement this feature, [you are going to use Auth0 rules](https://auth0.com/docs/rules/current).

-So, go to your Auth0 dashboard, navigate to [the rules section](https://manage.auth0.com/#/rules), hit the button to create a new rule, and select "set a new role to an user" as the rule model:
+So, go to your Auth0 dashboard, navigate to [the rules section](https://manage.auth0.com/#/rules), hit the button to create a new rule, and select "set a new role to a user" as the rule model:

 ![Creating an Auth0 rule.](https://cdn.auth0.com/blog/fullstack-typescript/creating-an-auth0-rule.png)

-By doing that, you will get a JavaScript file with a rule template that adds the admin role to any user who have an email provided by some domain.
+By doing that, you will get a JavaScript file with a rule template that adds the admin role to any user who has an email provided by some domain.
 You should change a few details in this template to get a functional example.
 For your app, you may choose to give admin access only to your own email address.
 You also will need to change where the information about the admin status is saved.

 For now, this information is saved in an identification token (used to provide information about the user) but, to access resources in an API, you should use an access token.
 The code after the changes should look like the following one: